telerik/reporting-docs/doc-output/configure-the-report-engine/overview.md

 # Report Engine Configuration Overview

 There are particular settings that can be applied to the Telerik Reporting engine to influence its behavior or extend it.
 These are defined in the application's configuration file.
 For __Windows and WPF applications__ the configuration file is called `app.config`, for __ASP.NET Framework applications__ – `web.config`.
-These configuration file is XML-based and its content is divided into sections.
+This configuration file is XML-based and its content is divided into sections.

 On the other hand, __.NET Core applications__ provide another way of storing configuration - a key-value JSON-based file named `appsettings.json`.
-For __.NET Core console applications__ both configuration types are supported, but __appsettings.json__ has precedence over __app.config__. __ASP.NET Core applications__ no longer use *web.config* so the configuration should be set to any of the supported [key-value based files](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-7.0).
+For __.NET Core console applications__ both configuration types are supported, but __appsettings.json__ has precedence over __app.config__. __ASP.NET Core applications__ no longer use *web.config* so the configuration should be set to any of the supported [key-value-based files](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-7.0).

 > For more information about configuring a __.NET__ application, see [Configuring Apps by using Configuration Files](https://learn.microsoft.com/en-us/dotnet/framework/configure-apps/).